HISTORY OF MVC

 In 1993, MVC was incorporated under the sponsorship of the Institute of the Sisters of Mercy of the Americas, thus establishing it as a ministerial partner of the Sisters of Mercy.
 In 2000, the first international volunteers were commissioned to serve in Guyana, which continues as a site for volunteers.
 Since its beginning, MVC has placed more than 1000 women and men in 169 different service sites in 24 states, South America, and Central America, contributing more than 2,042,880 hours of service.

 As a sponsored work of the Institute, MVC is a form of commitment to the charism of Mercy, a part of the family of those inspired by Catherine McAuley and provides a transformative opportunity for generous women and men to live in a counter-cultural style.
 The impact of the MVC experience on the volunteers extends far beyond their term of service.

-Mercy Volunteer Corps (L to R) former staff member, Lisa Stellino, and current Executive Director, Marian Uba, meeting with founding Executive Director, Ellen Cavanaugh, RSM.
+Mercy Volunteer Corps (L to R) alumna, Lisa Stellino, and current Executive Director, Marian Uba, meet with MVC’s founding Executive Director, Ellen Cavanaugh, RSM.

 Catherine McAuley, an Irish Catholic laywoman and the foundress of the Sisters of Mercy was a woman of determination, vision, humor and immense practicality.
 She was also a woman of deep faith who recognized the many needs of people who were economically poor in early nineteenth century Ireland and she was determined that she, and women like her, could help to relieve their suffering.
 With an inheritance she opened the first House of Mercy on Lower Baggot Street in Dublin, Ireland, on September 24, 1827 as a place to shelter, feed and educate women and girls.